Closed Systems of Invertible Maps: Introduction

 The goal of this paper is to generalise Toffoli's fundamental results about reversible computation.
 There are several motivations for an interest in reversible computation, some related to physics and engineering, others of a more algebraic nature.
 The engineering perspective notes that destroying information creates entropy and thus heat, which is bad for circuitry and wasteful\cite{engineering}.
 The physics perspective notes that fundamental physical processes such as inelastic collisions and quantum processes are reversible\cite{physics}.
 An algebraic perspective notes that we can say more about groups than about semigroups owing to the existence of inverses.

 Toffoli \cite{toff80,tofflncs} introduced what later became known as the Toffoli gate, a simple yet universal basic element for computation with reversible binary logic.
-This paper is mostly concerned with the generalisation of this logic to multi valued logics.
-Our main result is the generalisation of Toffoli gates to arbitrary arities and the demonstration that the multivalued logics of odd arity are in some sense more powerful.
+This paper is mostly concerned with the generalisation of this logic to multiple-valued logics.
+One main result is the generalisation of Toffoli gates to larger alphabets and the demonstration that the multiple-valued logics of odd arity are in some sense more powerful (Section \ref{secgeneration}).

 We use language based upon the function algebras of \cite{pk79}, also known as clones\cite{szendrei}.
 Mal'cev \cite{malcev} introduced the concept of an iterative algebra, a generalised clone.
 If an iterative algebra includes the projections $\pi_i^n : (x_1,\ldots,x_n) \mapsto x_i$, then it is a \emph{clone}.
 In the next sections we will introduce some similar terminology to deal with arbitrary mappings, in particular bijections on $A^n$.
-Later we will see that \emph{linear term algebras}, the reduct of iterative algebras that do not have the $\Delta$ operator, play an important role.
+Later we will see that \emph{linear term algebras}, the ``reduct of iterative algebras'' that do not have the $\Delta$ operator, play an important role.

-We introduce mappings and operations upon them, to show that there are several ways to talk about compositional closure.
-In particular we show that the algebra of functions has a finite signature of finitary operations (Theorem \ref{thmRevcloneEquiv}).
-We look at the ways that a given set of functions can generate a closed system of mappings, then at ways of embedding other mappings into these closed systems.
-We talk about \emph{realising} one mapping in a multiclone generated by some other mappings.
+In Section \ref{secterm} we introduce mappings and operations upon them, to show that there are several ways to talk about compositional closure.
+In particular we show that the algebra of maps can be expressed using a finite signature of finitary operations (Theorem \ref{thmRevcloneEquiv}).
+We look at the ways that a given set of maps can generate a closed system of mappings, then at ways of embedding other mappings into these closed systems.
+In Section \ref{secrealisation} we talk about \emph{realising} one mapping in a multiclone generated by some other mappings.

-We show that all invertible mappings on a set of odd order can be generated by four small Toffoli gates and using a definition of generation that is important from an engineering perspective, show that these are enough for all arities.
-We close by looking at the various forms of functional closure that arise in the discussion.
+We show that all invertible mappings on a set of odd order can be generated by four small Toffoli gates and using a definition of generation that is important from an engineering perspective, show that these are enough for all alphabets.
+In Section \ref{secclosures} look at the various forms of functional closure that arise in the discussion.